enormandeau/github_tutorial/README.md

-# GitHub Tutorial
+# GitHub for scientists

 ![be social](images/be-social.gif)

-## An introduction to Git and GitHub for scientists
+## An introduction to Git and GitHub
 This tutorial covers the basics of the Git version control tool in combination with the popular GitHub web platform.